If you could protect your business from a crime that would create hardship for your finances, reputation and operations, would you do it?

 Which employees should be charged with designing and facilitating my company’s cybersecurity practices?

-All of them.
-Often, our team sees executives who say that their technology and IT teams take care of all cybersecurity measures, and many internal technology teams lack guidance or information from leaders.
+Often, our team sees executives who say that their technology and IT teams take care of all cybersecurity measures, yet many internal technology teams lack guidance or information from leaders.
 It takes fueling an ongoing dialogue between a company’s leadership and its IT department to effectively protect against risk.

 In addition to those employees who are charged with designing and implementing cybersecurity policies and procedures, each employee at your organization should have a strong understanding of the risks your organization faces and what practices they can implement in their own roles to prevent a security breach.